lincolncryptools/ABE_Cubed/README.md

 ## General Info and Versions
 The artifact was developed and tested on Ubuntu 22.04.5 LTS with `cargo` 1.85.1 for the Rust implementation.

+The measurements in `eval` are taken on an AMD server with an Ubuntu VM on 8 physical and 16 virtual cores and 32 GB of RAM.

 ## Artifact structure

 ### Code